aashikur/learn-express-postgreSQL/README.md

 part 2: postgreSQL + neon
 npm i pg
 neon server -> connection string with Pool form pg with connectionString (how to connect)

+created users and todo data table in neon

+part 3: Environment Variables
+npm i dotenv
+create .env file and add connection string there and added dotenv.config() in server.ts